strangebuzz/cache-watcher/README.md

 If you need another one, create an issue and point out the operating system/target plaftorm you need, you will find the possible values in [this article](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04#step-4-%E2%80%94-building-executables-for-different-architectures).

-For conveniency, add `sfcw` in your path so you can access to it everywhere.
+For conveniency, add `sfcw` in your path so you can access it everywhere.

 ## Running the watcher

 Now you have built or downloaded the program.
 If you run it without argument, it will display the help.
-If you are at the root of your Symfony application you can run the following command:
+If you are at the root of your Symfony application you can stat to watch your project files with he following command:

 ```terminal
 $ sfcw .